David Levithan: Early life and career

 Levithan was born and raised in the Short Hills section of Millburn, New Jersey, to a family of Jewish background, graduating in 1990 from Millburn High School.
-At nineteen, Levithan received an internship at Scholastic Corporation where he began working on The Baby-sitters Club series.
+At nineteen, Levithan received an internship at Scholastic Corporation where he began working on The Baby-Sitters Club series.
 Levithan still works for Scholastic as an editorial director.
 Levithan is also the founding editor of PUSH, a young-adult imprint of Scholastic Press focusing on new voices and new authors.
 PUSH publishes edgier material for young adults and is where Patricia McCormick got her start with 2002's Cut.

 In an interview with Barnes & Noble, Levithan said that he learned how to write books that were both funny and touching from Judith Viorst's Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 He continues to work as both a writer and editor saying, "I love editing just as much, if not more than writing".

 Three of Levithan's novels have been made into films.
 His first collaboration with Rachel Cohn, Nick and Norah's Infinite Playlist, was published in 2006 and adapted for the big screen in 2008.
 Levithan's 2012 novel of the same name was adapted into Every Day, a romantic fantasy drama, released in 2018.
 His second collaboration with Rachel Cohn, Naomi and Ely's No Kiss List, was published in 2007 and adapted into a film of the same name in 2015.

 Levithan has been a resident of Hoboken, New Jersey.

 In 2016, Levithan won the Margaret A. Edwards Award for The Realm of Possibility, Boy Meets Boy, Love Is the Higher Law, How They Met and Other Stories, Wide Awake, and Nick and Norah's Infinite Playlist.

+In 2024, an anthology of short stories Levithan contributed to, The Collectors: Stories, won the Michael L. Printz Award.

+In September 2025, Levithan released Songs for Other People's Weddings: A Novel, which was written and released in tandem with the Swedish singer-songwriter Jens Lekman's narrative concept album, Songs for Other People's Weddings.